December 2024 - ID 4206 Wayne Li

 Create an Agrivoltaic System for grape farmers in The West Bank, Palestine.
 Capstone project with Jemma Siegel, Jonathan Choi, Savannah Luney, Ciera Hudson, and Akash Chennuri.

-Need-finding Phase
+Process - Need-finding Phase

 I created a journey map of the harvest cycle to determine opportunities for growth, as well as a shading and ripeing cycle to make sure our design fits within a system.